La Maigrauge Abbey: Revolution and Civil War

 As the 18th century began, there was a slow breakdown in monastic discipline.
 Regular canonical visitations by other members of the Cistercian Order, as required by Church law, became infrequent or ceased all together.
 Once again, a lack of revenues prompted Church authorities to urge the closing of the abbey, this time for a merger with another monastery, that of the Abbaye de la Fille-Dieu, another Cistercian monastery of nuns in Romont in the same canton of Fribourg.
 The community was able to endure, even through the occupation of Fribourg by the French Revolutionary Army.
 The abbey was saved, only to face the consequences of the Swiss civil war (November 1847), which brought to an end the independence of the Swiss cantons, to be replaced by the federal system still in place.
 The war had been waged along religious lines, with the predominantly Catholic cantons in the South being the losers to the predominantly Protestant cantons.

 The repercussions came quickly.
 The Abbey of Hauterive, upon which La Maigrauge depended spiritually, was suppressed in 1848.
 The following year, Abbess Marie-Bernardine Castella (1838-1849) was required to hand over the goods and archives of the Abbey to the cantonal officials, and had to agree to cease taking candidates to the community.
 Little surprise that she died the following year.

 Life today

 With time, the anti-Catholic measures were relaxed, and the nuns were able to start receiving candidates again.
 The Abbey of Hauterive was re-occupied in 1939 by Cistercian nuns from Austria.
 Today, the community numbers about a dozen nuns.
-They are currently led by Abbess Gertrude Schaller, O.Cist.
+They are currently led by Abbess Marianne Zürcher, O.Cist.

 Besides running a bakery for communion wafers and a guesthouse to support themselves, the nuns also maintain a biogarden and a liqueur shop, which sells the abbey's cordial, made from the herbs grown in that same garden, and which is known as Grüneswasser or l'eau vert ("green water").